Yakir-Green/HebrewScrabble-GADDAG/README.md

-# Dart Scrabble Solver with GADDAG
+# Dart Scrabble Solver with GADDAG - For the Hebrew Language!

 This project is a Dart-based implementation of the core logic for a Scrabble-playing program.
 It leverages a highly efficient data structure known as a GADDAG to find the optimal move given a board state and a rack of tiles.